LazyRacc00n/NetworkAnalysis_1Assignment/README.md

 The linked page provides two different dataset:

   - The first contains 10 ego networks, each one has the edge list, a list of clicles (each one constisting of list of nodes), and other features of the network.
 An <i> Ego-centric network</i> (or <i>"ego" networks</i>), is particular type of network in which specifically maps the connections of and from the perspective of a single person (an ego).
 In fact this networks represent circles of friends of a certains person (ego).
-  - The second, that is the one used in the assigmentent is a network obtained combing all the ego-networks, including the ego nodes themselves, along with an edge to each of their friends.
+  - The second is the one used in the assignment and it is obtained combining all the ego-networks, including the ego nodes themselves, along with an edge to each of their friends.

 To visualize the network we used <b>Gephi</b> which provides functionalities to process networks, especially for very large networks.